 It is possible to rent a car in Vietnam with an International Driver’s Permit (IDP), which must be presented alongside a domestic driver’s license and passport.
 In theory, the driver should be at least 21 years of age and have held his or her domestic license for a minimum of one year.
 Anyone who intends to rent a car in Vietnam for a long period of time may wish to consider getting a temporary local driver’s license, which involves a bureaucratic process taking around a week.

 Fueling opportunities are frequent in Vietnam, with options ranging from regular gas stations to small roadside stalls selling fuel from plastic bottles.
 It is advised to always fuel up at a proper gas station with pumps where possible, as vendors sometimes try to water down the fuel.
 Expect to pay around VND 21,500 (USD 0.90) for a liter of gasoline and 18,000 VND (0.75 USD) for a liter of diesel, which is equivalent to VND 81,270 (3.40 USD) for a gallon of gasoline and 2.83 USD for a gallon of diesel.

 The official speed limits in Vietnam can vary across the country, so it is important to always keep an eye out for signs.
 As a general rule, drivers should stick to 30-40 km/h (19-25 mph) in urban areas and 40-60 km/h (25-37 mph) on rural roads.

 The rates displayed include all taxes and fees for car rentals for the class listed and were found by KAYAK users in the last 24 hours.
-Rentals are subject to change and may not be available on all car rentals listed or dates of travel.
-Some car rental providers charge additional fees for other services (gps, infant car seats, etc.).
+Offers are subject to change and may not be available on all car rentals listed or dates of travel.
+Some car rental providers charge additional fees for other services (GPS, infant car seats, etc.).
 Please check the car rental providers' sites.